Sawing Tips & Saw Care

 - Clean and dry saw blades after every use.

 - Saw blades are made of rust-resistant steel but they may stain or discolour through regular use.
-An abrasive block should clean up most discolouration.
+An abrasive block should clean up most discolouration and a drop or two of camellia oil to the screw will keep everything loose.

 - Impulse-hardened blades (most Silky and ARS Saws) should not be sharpened.
 The hardening process creates a very sharp blade that lasts 3 times as long as a conventional blade but it is very hard to sharpen without removing the extra hardness from the steel.
 For that reason, full-grind sharpening is not recommended; if you must, just do a light touch-up by hand.
 Replacement blades are available once the blades are really dull.